ARC3001 : Architectural Design 3.1

 Assessment Rationale And Relationship

-Projects are provisionally marked and individual performance is discussed as the year progresses.
-Each project is evaulated against a set of criteria outlined in the project descriptions.
+Projects are provisionally marked at key stages with indicative letter grades and individual performance is discussed as the year progresses.
+Each project is evaluated against a set of criteria outlined in the project descriptions.
 Following each project assessment, students receive a set of written comments in the relation to the declared criteria, with a provisional mark.

-During the year students will be given assessment grades for individual projects (letter grade) indicating broad performance.
-The formal assessment will take place at the end of semester 2 where the years design work will be assessed holistically as a portfolio and given a final mark (%).
+The formal assessment will take place at the end of semester 2 where the year’s design work will be assessed holistically as an academic portfolio and given a final mark (%).
 This allows students to amend and develop work from earlier projects before the final portfolio assessment at the end of semester 2.